Divorce Counseling, Treatment and Help in Lehigh Valley (Bethlehem, PA)

 Anyone who has recently finalized a divorce or is in the process knows how difficult the road is to recover a normal, vibrant life.
 Anyone who has come through the challenges of divorce recovery knows how building a new life is worth the effort.

 Thriveworks Bethlehem offers counseling for divorce recovery because no one has to grieve their losses and rebuild their future alone.
-Our therapists understand the pitfalls of divorce recovery, and have helped many people overcome those pitfalls.
+Our therapists and psychologists understand the pitfalls of divorce recovery, and have helped many people overcome those pitfalls.

 Are you ready to speak with a counselor about your divorce?
 When you call Thriveworks Bethlehem, a scheduling specialist will answer and help you schedule an appointment.
 There is no voicemail and no automated directory—just real people helping real people.
 We also offer weekend and evening sessions and accept many insurance plans.